Non Small Cell Lung Cancer

-Synopsis: Non-Small Cell Lung Cancer forms in tissues of the lung usually in the cells lining the air passages two main types are Small Cell Lung Cancer and Non-Small Cell Lung Cancer.
+Lung Cancer (non small cell) forms in tissues of the lung, usually in the cells lining the air passages.
+The two main types are Small Cell Lung Cancer and Non-Small Cell Lung Cancer.

 Alternate Names: Squamous Cell Lung Carcinoma, Squamous Cell Lung Cancer, Large Cell Lung Carcinoma, Large Cell Lung Cancer, Adenocarcinoma of the Lung, Non-Small Cell Lung Cancer, Non-Small Cell Lung Carcinoma, Lung Carcinoma